iFR-ACSO/TAC25-Inf-MPC/README.md

   git clone --recurse-submodules https://github.com/iFR-ACSO/TAC25-Inf-MPC.git TAC-Inf-MPC

   ```

+- An alternative is to use the provided `.zip` in the DARUS repository <https://doi.org/10.18419/DARUS-5297\>.
+Download the data set and unzip it.
+A copy of CaΣoS submodule is provided.
+  Follow the instructions below.

 - MOSEK [2] v11.0.4 is used as the underlying SDP
   solver for the pre-computation step.
 Academic licenses can be obtained